 Historical data will not be revised to be seasonally adjusted using X 13 ARIMA SEATS.
 The CES State and Area program has researched and tested seasonal adjustment using X 13 ARIMA SEATS, and no differences were observed.

-Jobless rates were lower in December than a year earlier in 341 of the 372 metropolitan
+Jobless rates were lower in January than a year earlier

-areas, higher in 25, and unchanged in 6.
-Nonfarm payroll employment was up in 312
+unchanged in 10.
+Nonfarm payroll employment was up in

-metropolitan areas over the year, down in 49, and unchanged in 11.
+357 metropolitan areas over the year, down in 25, and

 Current SAE Economic News Releases